EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Introduction

 \section{Introduction}

-Image inpainting methods based on GANs \citep{Goodfellow2021gan, suvorov2022resolution, li2022mat} and text-to-image diffusion models \citep{ho2020ddpm, rombach2022sd, podell2023sdxl, esser2024dit} have advanced the ability to synthesize visually plausible content in missing regions.
-However, these approaches primarily aim to generate realistic textures rather than restore the underlying background structure.
-As a result, they often hallucinate plausible objects instead of faithfully reconstructing what lies behind the removed target.
+Image inpainting methods based on GANs \cite{Goodfellow2014gan, suvorov2022resolution, li2022mat} and text-to-image diffusion models \cite{ho2020ddpm, rombach2022sd, podell2024sdxl, esser2024dit} can synthesize visually plausible content in missing regions, yet they primarily aim to generate realistic textures rather than restore the underlying background structure, often hallucinating new objects instead of faithfully reconstructing what lies behind the removed target.

-Object removal, in contrast, requires both eliminating the target and recovering the occluded background with structural and contextual consistency.
-Recent dataset-free diffusion methods \citep{jia2025designedit, sun2025attentiveeraser} attempt to achieve this by redirecting or blocking self-attention within the masked region so that the model focuses on unmasked context.
+Object removal, in contrast, requires both eliminating the target and recovering the occluded background by transferring clean background cues into the masked region with structural consistency.
+Recent dataset-free diffusion methods \cite{jia2025designedit, sun2025attentiveeraser} attempt to achieve this by redirecting or blocking self-attention within the masked region so that the model focuses on unmasked context.
 While effective in simple cases, these approaches share two inherent limitations.
-First, they treat the masked region as the only foreground and often misinterpret non-target foregrounds outside the mask as background, causing unintended regeneration of objects (see Fig. \ref{fig:summary}).
+First, they treat the masked region as the only foreground and often misinterpret non-target foregrounds outside the mask as background, causing unintended regeneration of objects (see Fig.~\ref{fig:summary}).
 This reflects a lack of background-aware reasoning.
-Second, directly constraining attention compromises local detail preservation and fails to coherently integrate multiple background subtypes, leading to blurred or structurally inconsistent textures such as brick walls or wooden fences (see Fig.~\ref{fig:artifact_attention}).
-This limitation arises because attention suppression does not preserve the diversity of background cues for reconstruction.
+Second, constraining attention uniformly without distinguishing distinct background subtypes compromises local detail and fails to coherently integrate multiple background cues, leading to blurred textures and unnatural boundaries between disparate subtypes (see Fig.~\ref{fig:artifact_attention}; further analysis in Appendix~\ref{subsec:attention_artifacts}).